WangXuan95/NBLIC-Image-Compression/README.md

 The code files are in pure-C, located in the [src](./src) folder:

-- `JLSx.c` : Implement a enhanced JLS extension encode/decode
+- `JLSx.c` : Implement a enhanced JLS extension compress/decompress
-- `JLSx.h` : Expose the functions of enhanced JLS extension encode/decode to users.
+- `JLSx.h` : Expose the functions of enhanced JLS extension compress/decompress to users.
+- `FileIO.c` : Provide PGM image file reading/writing functions, provide binary file reading/writing functions.
+- `FileIO.h` : Expose the functions in `FileIO.c` to users.
-- `JLSxMain.c` : A main program with `main()` function, which call `JLSx.h` to achieve image file compression/decompression.
+- `JLSxMain.c` : A main program with `main()` function, which call `JLSx.h` and `FileIO.h` to achieve image file compression/decompression.